bpucker/MolecularMethodsInGenomeResearch/README.md

 `--contig` specifies the sequence ID of a target sequence.
 A part of this sequence will be extracted.

 `--start` specifies the start position of the region of interest.
+This value must be smaller than the `--end` value.

 `--end` specifies the end position of the region of interest.
+This value must be larger than the `--start` value.

 # References: